wearebraid/vue-formulate/README.md

 validation="required|confirmed(confirmation_field)"
 ```

-The field label used in built in validation methods is the `validation-label`
+The field label used in built-in validation methods is the `validation-label`
 attribute on your `formulate-element`.
 If no `validation-label` is found then
 the `label` attribute is used, and if no `label` attribute is found it will
 fall back to the field’s `name` attribute (which is required).